 Remember the odds

 Casinos are made to make money.
-Someone has to pay for the impressive building on Vegas’ Stripe, the million bulbs of lightening, the ”free” drinks and the lightly dressed waitresses’ salaries.
+Someone has to pay for the impressive building on Vegas’ Stripe, the million bulbs of lightening, the ”free” drinks and the lightly dressed waitresses’ salaries (although there are free things to do in Vegas too).
 Chances are you will go home poorer that night.

 Take only the money you are prepared to lose.